-- 1. Write a system of 16 equations in 16 unknowns such that your track is both continuous and smooth throughout. - Note: You must explain the reasoning for your equations within your report.
-Be sure to include your equations in your report. - 2.
-Solve the equations in (1) with Maple to find values for a-p. - 3.
+1. Write a system of 16 equations in 16 unknowns such that your track is both continuous and smooth throughout.

+Note: You must explain the reasoning for your equations within your report.
+Be sure to include your equations in your report.

+- 2. Solve the equations in (1) with Maple to find values for a-p. - 3.
 Define and plot a piecewise-defined function, F(x), for your roller coaster.
-Note: Include the equation for your completed piecewise-defined function (with all values a-p plugged in) as well as the graph of your roller coaster. - 4.
+Note: Include the equation for your completed piecewise-defined function (with all values a-p plugged in) as well as the graph of your roller coaster.
+Be sure to use the same scale for both x and y. - 4.
 Find the maximum height of your roller coaster.